What You'll Learn

 As a child, his sensory issues were very impairing.
 But as a teenager, they’re much less severe.
 While his issues now “make it a bit more difficult to live my life, “ James says, “it’s nothing super major.”

-“In the majority of people, sensory issues resolve on their own, or become significantly milder and less interfering as a child grows,” explains Wendy Nash, MD, a child and adolescent psychiatrist at the Child Mind Institute.
+“In the majority of people, sensory issues resolve on their own, or become significantly milder and less interfering as a child grows,” explains Wendy Nash, MD, a child and adolescent psychiatrist.

 Dr. Nash, who has treated many children with autism, adds that sensory issues associated with autism tend to last longer.
 “When they’re part of another diagnosis, which is often the case for more severe sensory problems,” she says, “the sensitivities can continue, but also show improvement.”